Say ‘No!’ To Sexual Assault

 4. Not Trusting Your Instincts

-Sometimes, a person gives you an uncomfortable feeling, or situation just doesn’t seem safe.
+Sometimes, a person gives you an uncomfortable feeling, or a situation just doesn’t seem safe.

 Listen to your intuition when you feel this way.